lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 "Come, now," the filly hummed gently, "every pony needs a little help, now and again."

 It hitted harder than any blow.
 Her father spoke just like that, with exactly same words.
 Prismia whinnied, fell onto her knees, clenched her temples with hooves.
-Long ago, she wanted to make him so proud of her, before the life in Canterlot became too demanding and she ceased speaking to her low-born family...
-It is all this vile love magic...
+She wanted to make him proud of her, but it was long ago, before the life in Canterlot became too demanding and she ceased speaking to her low-born family...
+It is all this vile love power...
 She lost control over it, there could be no other explanation.
-Why she feels so *wrong*?
+Why does she feel so [i]wrong[/i]?

 "I'm not worth anything..." she groaned, as more memories began submerging from the furthest outreaches of mind.
 All guilt and pain, mostly self-inflicted, everything that could've been avoided...